wigggles/opentxs/scripts/README.txt

 These are in the scripts/ot folder.
 These form an "Ultra-High Level" wrapper to the OT API, in the OT script language (chaiscript.)

-scripts/ot/ot_commands.ot  The code for each individual opentxs command is here. scripts/ot/ot_made_easy.ot High-level interface for sending server requests. scripts/ot/otapi.ot        Used by ot_made_easy.
+scripts/ot/ot_made_easy.ot High-level interface for sending server requests. scripts/ot/otapi.ot        Used by ot_made_easy.
 Corresponds to Java OTAPI_Func. scripts/ot/ot_utility.ot   Used by otapi.
 Handles low-level OTAPI calls for you.